tscode/StructPack.jl/README.md

 None of the three, probably.
 Tests cover basic functionality but are not exhaustive.
-Performance is decent but could likely be improved, especially for typed serialization via [`TypedFormat`](https://tscode.github.io/StructPack.jl/dev/formats/#StructPack.TypedFormat).
+Performance is decent but could likely be improved.
 However, the design should be fixed and the API more or less stable.
 Features that are currently not supported are unlikely to make it into a future release, unless they fit neatly and don't increase code complexity by much.